 - A collection of more than 12,000 volumes for you and your students’ use.
 We also have a collection of professional books located in the Professional area in the Media Center.

 - Periodicals and magazines.
-We receive more than 25 titles on a regular basis, plus we have access to many more full-text articles through Galileo and other on-line subscriptions.
+We have access to many more full-text articles through Galileo and other on-line subscriptions.

 - Our audiovisual collection consists of videotapes, DVDs, laser disks, and others.
 They are searchable through our online catalog